 Boonton Township Police will conduct an exterior check of your home whether you are on vacation, in the process of selling your home or for any other reason that your home will be vacant for a period of time.
 An officer will conduct checks of your home and will contact you when you arrive home to ensure that there were no problems while you were away or your home was vacant.
 Click here for a Closed House Request Form.
 Return this form to the Police Department prior to leaving your home.
 It is very important that if you arrive home earlier than expected you must notify the police department immediately.

-The Boonton Township Police Department conducts program for parents and children on topics such as internet safety, cyber predators and cyber bullying.
-These programs are conducted in conjunction with the Rockaway Valley School and the Municipal Alliance Committee for more information contact Detective Peter Ricciardi at 973-402-4020 or firstname.lastname@example.org.
+The Boonton Township Police Department conducts programs for parents and children on topics such as internet safety, cyber predators and cyber bullying.
+These programs are conducted in conjunction with the Rockaway Valley School and the Municipal Alliance Committee for more information contact Patrolman Peter Ricciardi at 973-402-4020 or firstname.lastname@example.org.

 Alive at 25: